UMWEDU/umw-residencelife-sync/_pages/meal-plan-information.md

 <strong>Off-Campus Meal Plan Cancellation</strong>

 Off-Campus meal plans are selected for both Fall and Spring semesters.
-If an off-campus student decides they want to cancel or change the meal plan for the Spring semester, they must request the cancellation by emailing Chris Porter at <a href="mailto:cjporter@umw.edu">cjporter@umw.edu</a>.
+If an off-campus student decides they want to cancel the meal plan for the Spring semester, they must request the cancellation by emailing Chris Porter at <a href="mailto:cjporter@umw.edu">cjporter@umw.edu</a>.
 Students can not cancel their meal plan in the Housing Portal.